panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 Examples of side-effects are fetch requests, manipulating DOM directly, using timer functions like `setTimeout()`, and more.

-Normally the component rendering and side-effect invocation logic is *independent*.
+Normally the component rendering and side-effect invocation logic are *independent*.

 It would be a mistake to perform side-effects directly in the body of the functional component.
 How often the component renders isn't something you can control &mdash; if React wants to render the component, you cannot stop it.